KKYUNG2/YGSTUDY/README.md

-# YGSTUDY
-네트워크 및 백엔드 공부일기
+# Technology for Every Developer